 On average, nonprofit employees earn slightly more than those working at for-profit companies.
 This may come as a surprise to many, but it supports the idea that nonprofits must compete for highly capable, talented, ethical, productive, and creative employees just like for-profit companies and offering a comparable salary is one way to do just that.

-The following information provides some background of the nonprofit sector in the United States:
+The following information from the report provides some background of the nonprofit sector in the United States:

-- There are more than 1.5 million nonprofits in the United States
+- There are approximately 1.44 million nonprofits in the United States.